MultiQC/MultiQC/docs/core/development/plots.md

 ---
-title: Plotting Functions
+title: Plotting functions
 description: Visualising your data
 ---

-# Plotting Functions
+# Plotting functions

 MultiQC plotting functions are held within `multiqc.plots` submodules.
 To use them, simply import the modules you want, e.g.: